aerogear/keycloak-metrics-spi/README.md

 ### External Access

-By default, the metrics endpoint is accessible to **everyone** with access to your Keycloak instance.
+By default, the metrics endpoint returns HTTP Forbidden responses until authentication has been configured.

-Make sure to enable one of the following settings depending on your setup.
+To activate the metrics endpoint, one of the following settings depending on your setup must be enabled.

 #### Bearer Authentication